 When the brow position is low, some people tend to actively lift their eyebrows, which leads to forehead lines.

 As the brow is sitting low on the eye socket it can also create the impression that your upper eyelids have excess skin.
 In many cases (particularly with younger patients) repositioning the eyebrow may refresh the appearance of your eyes without the need for eyelid surgery.

-Brow lifting by botox, skin tightening, fillers and surgery can address these issues by restoring a more youthful and pleasing brow shape and position.
+Brow lifting by toxin, skin tightening, fillers and surgery can address these issues by restoring a more youthful and pleasing brow shape and position.

-In some younger patients the position of the eyebrow can be improved with the use of Botulinum toxin (Botox or Dysport).
+In some younger patients the position of the eyebrow can be improved with the use of Botulinum toxin (Toxin or Dysport).

 Anti-wrinkle injections can also aid the outcome of brow lifting surgery by preventing the action of the muscles which pull the eyebrows down.